An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

-where $\mathcal{U}$ stands for the control input function or the coding function of ``message" $(C, X_0)$, which can be further decomposed into a plant model $\mathcal{P}$ and a control mapping $\mathcal{K}$; channel noise $W$ is additive white Gaussian or memory-less; $E$ represents the error signal; $U$ denotes the control input; $Y$ and $X_0$ are respectively the measured output and initial states of $\mathcal{P}$, and $C$ is the command signal or control noise of $\mathcal{K}$.\footnote{We follow the general control system setup in \cite{Ishii_SCL_2011, Wan_SCL_2019} when the channel noise $W$ is added to the control signal $U$.
+Consider the general discrete-time feedback control system illustrated by the diagrams in \hyperref[fig2]{Fig.~2}, where $\mathcal{U}$ stands for the lumped control process or the input coding function of ``message" $(C, X_0)$, which can be further decomposed into a plant model $\mathcal{P}$ and a control mapping $\mathcal{K}$; $Y$ and $X_0$ are the measured output and initial states of $\mathcal{P}$; $C$ is the command signal or control noise of $\mathcal{K}$; $U$ denotes the control input; external disturbance or channel noise $W$, independent from $(C, X_0)$, is additive white Gaussian or memory-less, and $E$ stands for the error signal.\footnote{We follow the general control system setup in \cite{Ishii_SCL_2011, Wan_SCL_2019} when the channel noise $W$ is added to the control signal $U$.
 By switching the roles of $\mathcal{P}$ and $\mathcal{K}$ in \hyperref[fig2]{Fig.~2}, we can also analyze the case when the noise $W$ is imposed on the measured output $Y$.
 The analysis procedures and results of these two scenarios are symmetric, while the only difference is in the notations.} We use the following stochastic difference equation to describe the plant $\mathcal{P}$:

-where $X_i$, $E_i$, and $Y_i$ are the internal states of plant $\mathcal{P}$, error signal, and measured output at time $i$, respectively.
+where $X_i$, $E_i$, and $Y_i$ are respectively the internal states of plant $\mathcal{P}$, error signal, and measured output at time $i$.
 The control mapping $\mathcal{K}$ can be realized by either the following causal stabilizing function with memory